Dalphus/love2D-game-jam-2025/README.md

 plan!

 ## Idea Summary
-You control a colony of semi-sentient plant-based lifeforms on their grand journey through a post-apocalyptic civilization where only the automated factories from the civilization before remain.
+You control a colony of semi-sentient plant-based lifeforms on their grand journey through the post-apocalyptic remains of a civilization filled with automated factories and mechanical dangers.
-These factories still have guard bots
+These factories are heavily guarded by automated systems and defences

+You play as a commander to a small group of powerful troops

+Turn based

+Friendly troops have an action limit per turn
+ - actions are designated before ending turn, and are carried out all at once after clicking end turn

 ## Roadmap
 ### High Priority